CO-OPERATORS GENERAL INSURANCE COMPANY REPORTS FIRST QUARTER 2022 RESULTS

 Minimum Capital Test (MCT)1

-Despite the decline in our invested asset portfolio, our balance sheet, liquidity and capital positions remain strong and continue to serve and meet the needs of our clients while also supporting our strategic areas of focus.
-Our investment portfolio continues to be comprised of high quality and well diversified assets.
-The credit quality of our portfolio remains high with 97.0% of our portfolio considered investment grade and 87.1% rated A or higher.
-Our equity portfolio is 86.0% weighted to Canadian stocks.
+Our balance sheet, liquidity and capital positions remain strong and enable us to continue to serve and meet the needs of our clients while also supporting our strategic areas of focus.
+Our investment portfolio is comprised of high quality and well diversified assets.
+The credit quality of our portfolio remains high with 97.0% of our bond portfolio considered investment grade and 83.9% rated A or higher.
+Our equity portfolio is 83.4% weighted to Canadian stocks.

-Co-operators General's capital position remains strong, as the Minimum Capital Test for Co-operators General was 204% at March 31, 2020, well above internal and regulatory minimum requirements.
-We continue to closely monitor capital levels in response to the changing economic environment as it relates to the COVID-19 pandemic.
+Co-operators General's capital position remains strong, as the Minimum Capital Test for Co-operators General was 228% at March 31, 2022, well above internal and regulatory minimum requirements.

 ABOUT CO-OPERATORS GENERAL INSURANCE COMPANY

-With assets of more than $7.1 billion, Co-operators General is a leading Canadian multi-product insurance company.
+With assets of more than $8.6 billion, Co-operators General is a leading Canadian multi-product insurance company.
 Co-operators General is part of The Co-operators Group Limited, a Canadian co‑operative.
 Through its group of companies, it offers home, auto, life, group, travel, commercial and farm insurance, as well as investment products.
-The Co-operators is ranked as #1 among Corporate Knights' Best 50 Corporate Citizens in Canada and lists among the Best Employers in Canada by Kincentric.
-For more information, visit www.cooperators.ca
+Co-operators is well known for its community involvement and its commitment to sustainability.
+Achieving carbon neutral equivalency in 2020, Co-operators General is committed to net-zero emissions in its operations and investments by 2040, and 2050, respectively.
+Co-operators is also ranked as a Corporate Knights' Best 50 Corporate Citizens in Canada and is listed among the Best Employers in Canada by Kincentric.
+For more information, please visit www.cooperators.ca.

 Co-operators General Class E, Series C Preference Shares trade under ticker symbol CCS.PR.C on the Toronto Stock Exchange (TSX).
 Further information can be found at www.cooperators.ca.